typst/typst/docs/src/guides/guide-for-latex-users.md

 ## How do I input maths? { #maths }
 To enter math mode in Typst, just enclose your equation in dollar signs.
-You can enter display mode by putting spaces or newlines between the opening and closing dollar sign and the equation.
+You can enter display mode by adding spaces or newlines between the opening and closing dollar sign of the equation.

 ```example
 The sum of the numbers from